Deep Reinforcement Trading with Predictable Returns: Numerical Experiments

-It is important to check the robustness of the RL performance with respect to the choice of the dynamics parameters, or conversely its sensitivity w.r.t. some of them.
-Figures \ref{Fig:robustness_dqn} and \ref{Fig:robustness_ppo} show the level of SR for DQN and PPO agent as a function of dynamics half life, factor loading and fat-tailed return distribution parameters.
-The result is an average over 10 different agents for each parameter configuration, this also allows to create confidence intervals around the average performance.
-In the top row of both figures the effect of variation in half-life of mean-reversion and in the factor loading $b$ of a one-factor Gaussian dynamics is similar for DQN and PPO.
-They both tend to obtain the same SR of the benchmark strategy, which is in both cases an increasing function.
-This is due by one side from the fact that a higher half life produces a more persistent return sign that agents can more easily exploit to make profit.
-From the other side when the factor loading is small then the return dynamics contains no meaningful signal and the eq. (\ref{Eq:returns}) is driven purely by noise.
+It is important to check the robustness of the RL performance with respect to the choice of the dynamics parameters or, conversely its sensitivity w.r.t. some of them.
+Figures \ref{Fig:robustness_dqn} and \ref{Fig:robustness_ppo} show the level of SR for DQN and PPO agents as a function of dynamics half-life, factor loading, and fat-tailed return distribution parameters.
+The result is an average of over 10 different agents for each parameter configuration.
+This also allows to the creation of confidence intervals around the average performance.
+In the top row of both figures, the effect of variation in the half-life of mean-reversion and in the factor loading $b$ of a one-factor Gaussian dynamics is similar for DQN and PPO.
+They both tend to obtain the same SR of the benchmark strategy, which is, in both cases, an increasing function.
+This is due by one side from the fact that a higher half-life produces a more persistent return sign that agents can more easily exploit to make a profit.
+On the other side, when the factor loading is small, then the return dynamics contain no meaningful signal and the eq. (\ref{Eq:returns}) is driven purely by noise.
 The left panel in the bottom row of \ref{Fig:robustness_dqn} and \ref{Fig:robustness_ppo} proposes the same sensitivity analysis when we simulate one factor Student's T dynamics with increasing degrees of freedom $\nu$.
-All the strategies get worse as the percentage of extreme events increases but both PPO and DQN deal with riskier events in an effective way and consistently achieve a greater SR than the benchmark strategy.
+All the strategies get worse as the percentage of extreme events increases, but both PPO and DQN deal with riskier events in an effective way and consistently achieve a greater SR than the benchmark strategy.
 The right panel in the bottom row of both figures presents the variation of the performance when the kurtosis of the GARCH(1,1) process distribution increases.
 The fourth standardized moment for the stochastic volatility process in eq (\ref{Eq:garch}) is computed as

 knowing that when $1-2 \alpha_{1}^{2}-\left(\alpha_{1}+\beta_{1}\right)^{2}>0$, the tails in the distribution of the GARCH(1,1) are heavier than a Gaussian.
 A GARCH(1,1) model with heavy tails represents a consistent misspecification of the original conditions and only PPO consistently outperforms the benchmark while the tails of the simulated return distribution become thicker.